EA677698/CSCI-4229-final-project/README.md

     Press 'left click' to select an object (will be highlighted green when selected) (note: you can select multiple objects at once and perform the same operations on multiple of them.
 To unselect all objects, click on empty space)

+    Press 'n' to toggle the movement of the sun

+    Press 'l' to toggle lighting

+    Press 'q' to change scenes (other scenes display objects individually)

 ---

     For the following, press up/down for z value change, left/right for x value change, and shift + up/down for y value change: